 We all dream of comfortably and peacefully drifting off to sleep, staying asleep all night long, and then waking up feeling well rested and rejuvenated – but for many of us, this is not our reality.
-We either have trouble with one of these aspects of sleep, or all of them, and statistics from the Centers for Disease Control and Prevention (CDC) confirm that a third of US adults do not get enough sleep.
+We either have trouble with one of these aspects of sleep, or all of them, and statistics from the CDC confirm that a third of US adults do not get enough sleep.

 Common Sleep Woes

 Even though we may know the benefits and necessity of a good night’s sleep – and we desperately try to log those 7-8 hours – falling asleep and staying asleep can evade the best of us.
 Often times, we feel physically ready to collapse into bed at the end of a busy day, but being mentally ready for a rejuvenating night’s sleep may be another story.
 When your head hits the pillow, do you start replaying the events of the day, dwelling on tomorrow’s to-do list, or worrying about things you can’t control?
 At Pharmstrong™, we’ve been there.
 It can feel impossible to “shut off” your mind and get the recommended 8 hours of rest you know you need for your mental and physical well-being.
 And screen time further adds to the problem.
 Scrolling through social media and checking email has become the norm before bed and is not without it’s negative side-effects.
 Or perhaps it is our physical aches and discomforts preventing us from getting comfortable and drifting off to sleep.
 We’ve also been there.